msgphp/symfony-demo-app/README.md

 # Symfony & Docker

-A template setup for new Symfony applications using Docker.
+A template for new Symfony applications using Docker.

 ## Stack